 Behaviour is not "good" or "bad".
-It serves a purpose because it pays off in some way and is weakened or reinforced by what happens after.
+It serves a purpose because it is telling us something, that is weakened or reinforced by what happens before and after it occurs.

 If you want to support a child or young person to improve, you need to understand the relationship between the behaviour and its purpose.

 Children and young people can be resilient and can do well despite adverse circumstances.
 Teachers can support resilience.

 Children and young people need at least one competent and caring adult and opportunities to experience success.